Funeral Plan Policy & Disclosure Notice

 If this Policy is suspended and reinstated (see clause 9(a) for when this can happen), a waiting period equal to the unexpired portion of the Waiting Period will apply when this Policy reinstates;

-4.28 WELCOME LETTER: means the letter sent to the Principal Insured from the Administrator confirming inter alia that the Principal Insured has consented to taking up this Funeral Plan.
+4.30 WELCOME LETTER: means the letter sent to the Principal Insured from the Administrator confirming inter alia that the Principal Insured has consented to taking up this Funeral Plan, the premium and benefits.

 Subject to the Waiting Period and the terms and conditions of this Policy, Guardrisk will pay the capital sum of R34 000 (thirty four thousand rand) to the Nominated Beneficiary.